craicoverflow/craicoverflow.github.io/README.md

 - Implement a Jekyll theme ✔️
 - Social links ✔️
 - Article tagging ✔️
-- Links to share articles on social media
+- Links to share articles on social media️
 - Set up a mailing list with Mailchimp ✔️

 ## Should do (improvements)